-The headteacher on all such occasions will discuss the content of the allegation with the "Designated Officer" (DO) at Tower Hamlets (local authority).
+The headteacher or designated member of staff at SASS eg DSL on all such occasions will discuss the content of the allegation with the "Designated Officer" (LADO) at Tower Hamlets (local authority).

 Teachers who hear an allegation of abuse against another member of staff should report the matter immediately to the headteacher.
 If the allegation is against the headteacher it should be taken directly to the Chair of Governors.
-The School follows the DFE guidance 2023 "Keeping Children Safe in Education" on allegations of abuse against staff (Part 4) as well as the guidance provided in Section 16 of The Sexual Offences Act 2003.
+SASS follows the DFE guidance 2024 "Keeping Children Safe in Education" on allegations of abuse against staff (Part 4) as well as the guidance provided in Section 16 of The Sexual Offences Act 2003.